 Delivering 12 gigawatts (GW) of consumer-led flexibility by 2030 is essential for achieving a clean power system.
 Technology innovation alone will not get us to that 12GW target.
 Market architecture is also a key barrier to scaling this flexibility.
 Fragmented access, weak locational signals, and operator dispatch caution are currently trapping innovation in pilot environments rather than allowing scaling into dependable system capacity.

-To break these barriers UK Research and Innovation (UKRI) is convening a one-day innovation sandpit.
-This collaborative event will bring together sector experts across:
+To break these barriers UK Research and Innovation (UKRI) is convening a one-day Innovation Sandpit.
+This collaborative event will bring together sector experts including but not limited to:

 - the National Energy System Operator